-Our simulations of mixtures of isometric passive and active particles at the total packing fraction $\phi = 0.53$ and the fraction of passive particles in the range $N_p/N = 0.3-0.5$ show no large-scale phase separation.
+0.3-0.5 show no large-scale phase separation.
 For the latter, higher APB concentrations are required.
-The ABP bath enhances the dynamics of the passive particles, with a 30% faster diffusion for $N_p/N = 0.3$ compared to the ratio N_p/N = 0.5.
-For any considered ratio N_p/N , the diffusion coefficient of the passive particles increases as $P^{1.16}$ with the increasing Péclet number in the range $3 \le Pe \le 300$.
-However, the ABP dynamics is independent of the concentration of the passive particles in the considered range, and their active diffusion coefficient increases as Pe^{1.6} with
+The ABP bath enhances the dynamics of the passive particles, with a 30% faster diffusion for $N_p/N=0.3$ compared to the ratio $N_p/N=0.5$.
+For any considered ratio N_p/N , the diffusion coefficient of the passive particles increases as $P^{1.16}$ with increasing Péclet number in the range $3 \le Pe \le 300$.
+However, the ABP dynamics is independent of the concentration of the passive particles in the considered range and their active diffusion coefficient increases as $Pe^{1.6}$ with increasing Pe.

-Our studies of a single polymer in an ABP bath of packing fraction $\phi = 0.13$ and 0.27-both densities are below the critical value for MIPS-and $Pe \lesssim 300$ reveal swelling of the polymer with the increasing Péclet number, which saturates for $Pe \gtrsim 20$.
+Our studies of a single polymer in an ABP bath of packing fraction $\phi=0.13$ and 0.27 - both densities are below the critical value for MIPS - and $Pe\lesssim 300$ reveal swelling of the polymer with increasing Péclet number, which saturates for $Pe \gtrsim 20$.
 Here, swelling is more pronounced for higher ABP concentrations.
-As for passive monomers, the dynamics is enhanced and the diffusion coefficient increases in a power-law manner for $1 < Pe \lesssim 10^3$ with an ABP density-dependent exponent.
+As for passive monomers, the dynamics is enhanced and the diffusion coefficient increase in a power-law manner for $1 < Pe \lesssim 10^3$ with an ABP density-dependent exponent.

-Remarkably, for the ABP packing fraction $\phi = 0.53$, we find localization of the polymer in the low-density spatial region-in fact, a low-density bubble-of the phase-separated ABP bath at $Pe \approx 10^2$.
+Remarkably, for the ABP packing fraction $\phi=0.53$, we find localization of the polymer in the low-density spatial region - in fact, a low density bubble - of the phase separated ABP bath at $Pe\approx 10^2$.
 This separation is accompanied by a collapse of the originally activity-swollen polymer to a value comparable to that of the flexible polymer in the passive bath.
 Noteworthy, this collapse is independent of polymer stiffness, at least over a significant range of stiffnesses.
-For larger $Pe \gtrsim 2 \times 10^2$, the polymer is no longer localized and therefore swells again, approaching asymptotically a constant value for large Pe.
-The localization process also affects the polymer dynamics, and the diffusion coefficient in the localized state is significantly smaller than that predicted in the absence of phase separation.
+For larger $Pe\gtrsim 2\times 10^2$, the polymer is no longer localized and therefore swells again, approaching asymptotically a constant value for large Pe.
+The localization process also affects the polymer dynamics, and the diffusion coefficient in the localized state is significantly smaller than that predicted in absence of phase separation.

-Quantitatively, the properties of a polymer in an active bath are significantly different from those of a polymer comprised of ABP monomers (ABPO).74,75,77 Common to both is the change of the conformations by swelling and an enhanced dynamics.
+Quantitatively, the properties of a polymer in an active bath are significantly different from those of a polymer comprised of ABP monomers (ABPO) [74, 75, 77].
+Common to both is the change of the conformations by swelling and an enhanced dynamics.
 However, there are major quantitative differences in terms of strength of the obtained effects and the dependence on the (effective) Péclet number.
-Here, the passive polymers show significantly smaller effects and, in power-laws, smaller exponents.
-This is a consequence of the far less persistent motion of passive particles in an active bath compared to, e.g., ABP monomers of an ABPO.
-Ultimately, the active bath does not correspond to a colored-noise external source in this case75 due to the only short-time correlated motion of ABPs and monomers, shorter than the characteristic time of the colored noise of the ABPs,
+Here, the passive polymers shows significantly smaller effects and, in power-laws, smaller exponents.
+This is a consequence of the far less persistent motion of passive particles in an active bath compered to, e.g., ABP monomers of an ABPO.
+Ultimately, the active bath does not correspond to a colored-noise external source in this case [75] due to the only short-time correlated motion of ABPs and monomers, shorter than the characteristic time of the colored noise of the ABPs,

 Yet, the bath does not correspond to a thermal bath either, and, strictly speaking, no effective temperature can be introduced.
-The comparison of the polymer center-of-mass mean-square displacements at $\phi = 0.27$ (Fig. 8) with its theoretical prediction in a thermal bath clearly reveals a more complex dynamics in the active bath.
+The comparison of the polymer center-of-mass mean-square displacements at $\phi=0.27$ (Fig. 8) with its theoretical prediction in a thermal bath clearly reveals a more complex dynamics in the active bath.
 A similar qualitative behavior is displayed by passive particles in an active bath.
 An effective temperature, T_e , can be introduced to account for the activity dependence of the diffusion coefficient, though with a nonlinear relation between T_e and Pe.
-Specifically, the concentration-dependent exponent of the latter relation indicates a more complex fluctuation-dissipationlike relation of the active bath than a thermal (white-noise)
+Specifically the concentration-dependent exponent of the latter relation indicates a more complex fluctuation-dissipation-like relation of the active bath than a thermal (white-noise) bath.